Family of High-Chern-Number Orbital Magnets in Twisted Rhombohedral Graphene: High-Chern-number quantum anomalous Hall effect in twisted graphene

 To gain further insight into the $R_\mathrm{yx}$ hot spots, Fig. \ref{fig:3}a-c present detailed maps of $R_\mathrm{yx}$ for electron doping and $D < 0$.
 To verify their magnetic character, Fig. \ref{fig:3}d-f show $R_\mathrm{xx}$ (blue) and $R_\mathrm{yx}$ (black) as functions of the out-of-plane magnetic field $B$ at selected values of $\nu$ and $D$.
 At $\nu \approx 1$, the $(1+3)$, $(1+4)$, and $(1+5)$ devices exhibit similar responses with prominent anomalous Hall signals as well as hysteresis as \textit{B} is scanned forward and backward.
+In the $(1+4)$ and $(1+5)$ devices, $R_\mathrm{yx}$ develop quantized plateaus corresponding to $C = 4$ and $C = 5$, respectively, indicative of the high-Chern-number quantum anomalous Hall state.
+A minimal $R_\mathrm{xx}$ of 0.2 k$\Omega$ is reached for the (1+4) device at quantization.
+Detailed measurements of the (1+5) device reveal that the quantization extends from $D = -0.63$ V/nm to $-0.57$ V/nm at $\nu = 1.0$, and a minimal $R_\mathrm{xx}$ of 3.5 k$\Omega$ is reached (Fig. S4 in the Supplementary Information).
+The achieved quantized $R_\mathrm{yx}$ is repeatable across multiple thermal cycles as shown in the Supplementary Information.

-In the $(1+5)$ device, $R_\mathrm{yx}$ develops a quantized plateau corresponding to $C = 5$, indicative of a high-Chern-number quantum anomalous Hall state.
-We also observe a region of $R_\mathrm{yx}$ hot spots between $\nu = 1$ and $\nu = 2$ that disperse with both $\nu$ and $D$ in the $(1+5)$ device, resembling features previously reported in rhombohedral graphene aligned with hBN~\cite{zheng2024switchable}.
-Furthermore, the requirement of a higher displacement field to observe the anomalous Hall effect in the $(1+5)$ device compared to $(1+3)$ and $(1+4)$ suggests enhanced electrostatic screening with increasing layer number~\cite{kumar2025superconductivity}.
+Besides quantization at $C=4$ observed at $\nu=1$, $R_\mathrm{yx}$ of around 9.7 k$\Omega$ is observed at $\nu=2.73$ in the $(1+4)$ device, suggesting a Chern state with smaller Chern number.
+In the $(1+5)$ device, we observe $R_\mathrm{yx}$ hot spots between $\nu=1$ and $\nu=2$ that disperse with both $\nu$ and $D$, resembling features previously reported in rhombohedral graphene aligned with hBN~\cite{zheng2024switchable}.